-Traditionally the sanctuary of male nude bathers, the Forty Foot saw women show out to join them in protest at their exclusion from the bathing zone.
+Traditionally the sanctuary of male nude bathers, the Forty Foot saw women show out to in protest at their exclusion from the bathing zone.

 On 17 July 1989 a group of women joined the men in nude bathing at the forty foot in Sandycove, Dublin with over a thousand people turning out to witness this "feminist challenge".